-Diffuse large B-cell lymphoma (DLBCL) is the most common form of adult non-Hodgkin's Lymphoma (NHL) and accounts for about 25% of newly diagnosed cases of NHL in the United States.
-Although
+Diffuse large B-cell lymphoma (DLBCL) is the most common form of adult non-Hodgkin's lymphoma (NHL) accounting for approximately 25% of newly diagnosed cases of NHL in the United States.

-DLBCL can occur in childhood, its incidence generally increases with age, and roughly half of patients are over the age of 60 at the time of diagnosis.10
+Although DLBCL can occur in childhood, its incidence generally increases with age, and roughly half of patients are over the age of 60 at the time of diagnosis.44

 DLBCL is an aggressive (i.e., fast-growing) lymphoma that can occur in lymph nodes, outside of the lymphatic system, in the gastrointestinal tract, testes, thyroid, skin, breast, bone, or brain.
 Other aggressive B-cell lymphomas include transformed follicular lymphoma (TFL) and primary mediastinal B-cell lymphoma (PMBCL).
 The usual treatment for aggressive B-cell lymphoma involves systemic chemoimmunotherapy with rituximab (R-CHOP) sometimes combined with radiation.
-Five-year survival with this regimen is approximately 50-70%.^{11,12} Options are fewer for those patients whose cancer is refractory to therapy or who relapse after initial therapy.
+Five-year survival with this regimen is approximately 50-70%.
+Options are fewer for those patients whose cancer is refractory to therapy or who relapse after initial therapy.
 If patients respond to second-line chemotherapy, then they are considered candidates for auto-SCT.
-However, even after SCT, five-year disease-free survival is only about 10-20%.13-15 Patients who do not respond to second line therapy or progress after transplant, currently only have palliative options available.
+Current salvage regimens for DLBCL may include R-DHAP (rituximab, dexamethasone, cytarabine, and cisplatin), R-ICE (rituximab, ifosfamide, carboplatin, and etoposide phosphate), R-ESHAP (rituximab, etoposide, methylprednisone, cytarabine, and cisplatin), and others.
+However, even after SCT, five-year disease-free survival is only about 10-20%.
+Patients who do not respond to second line therapy or progress after transplant, currently only have palliative options available.
 Thus, new treatment options are needed.